For people looking to run a marathon this year, which approach is the best bet toward effective execution for a strong finish?

 When it comes to setting daily targets for AOP goals, averages are the enemy.
 Take the example of a manufacturer who makes two similar widgets and one that is different and requires a lot more work.
 In this case, an average number across processes means nothing.
 The manufacturer would end up working too slow for two of the products and too fast for the other product.
 That’s why it’s important to take the time to calculate real numbers instead of averages.
 When you miss the number, it’s a clear indicator you need to take immediate action.
 It’s your opportunity to avoid letting a 4% problem snowball into a 24% problem.

 Beyond focusing on the fundamentals above, the right technology can also make a huge difference.
 When you’re training for a marathon, you could stop and take your heart rate at set time points to make sure you’re hitting the right numbers.
 But it’s far easier and more accurate to rely on a good heart rate monitor.

 At TBM, we know that the combination of focusing on the right numbers with good communication and follow through leads to success with AOP goals.
 For 25 years, we’ve helped many manufacturing clients of various types and sizes realign their processes, leveraging our consulting services and/or technology, at all levels of their organizations to achieve success.
 In other words, we’ve helped organizations tailor the heart rate or output at all levels of the organization so they could stay on track toward their goals hour-by-hour and day-by-day through the end of the year.
-Dploy Solutions, Business Process Management software makes it easier for you to capture hourly data and analyze it in real-time so you never get too far off track.
+Dploy Solutions, Strategy Execution software makes it easier for you to capture hourly data and analyze it in real-time so you never get too far off track.
 So, if you are looking for a methodology and solution for finishing strong this year, drop us a line.